gruvw/pireplay/README.md

 Check the documented default config file as an example: [`./src/pireplay/default_config.yaml`](./src/pireplay/default_config.yaml).

-**Note** - Vertical video rotation (when using the vertical camera attachement cover variant) must be explicity set in the config file.
+**Note** - Vertical video rotation (when using the vertical camera attachement cover variant) must be explicitly set in the config file.

 ### API